 Based on the definitions of each term above, we are able to differentiate the two.
 Firstly, an epidemic is an infectious, contagious, or viral disease that affects many individuals in a specific area.
 For example, if an outbreak of the swine flu took place in China, it would be termed an epidemic so long as the disease is restricted to China.
 An epidemic occurrence is in excess of the usually expected cases for a particular illness or infection.

-On the other hand, during a pandemic the infectious, contagious, or the viral disease spreads outside the country in which the outbreak occurred.
-According to the World Health Organization, a pandemic can affect thousands to millions people in various parts of the world.
+On the other hand, during a pandemic, the infectious, contagious, or viral disease spreads outside the country in which the outbreak occurred.
+According to the World Health Organization, a pandemic can affect thousands to millions of people in various parts of the world.

 Firstly, let us see an epidemic example.
 In 1976, Ebola was discovered in Africa for the first time.
-The viral disease is thought to have originated from either gorillas, fruit bats, or chimpanzees.
-From then onwards, outbreaks of the disease has been common.
+The viral disease is thought to have originated from either gorilla, fruit bats, or chimpanzees.
+From then onwards, outbreaks of the disease have been common.
 However, the 2014 outbreak, which started in West Africa, spread across the West Africa region.
-The epidemic killed thousands of people claiming the lives of fifty to ninety percent of those infected.
+The epidemic killed thousands of people claiming the lives of 50 to 90% of those infected.

 Now let us look at a pandemic example.
 In 1918, towards the end of the First World War, a unique flu virus named the Spanish Flu was discovered in one of the United States military stations in Kansas.
-Only six months after the discovery, the virus had spread to other parts of the world, and it is estimated to have killed between 20 to 100 million people.
-It is believed that over 500 million people worldwide contracted the disease.
+Only six months after the discovery, the virus had spread to other parts of the world, and it is estimated to have killed between 20,000,000 to 100,000,000 million people.
+It is believed that over 500,000,000 people worldwide contracted the disease.